 Office hours in 111 Science Annex at Wed 2-5 pm, Thurs 10am -12pm.

 Instructor's Home page: http://www2.onu.edu/~j-pinkney/

 The lab for this class is Physics 2341.
 You should be signed up for one of the many sections of PHYS 2341.
 The lab is graded independently of the lecture class.
 If you have a Thursday section, you will have a short, informational meeting with your instructor on the first week (you will be assigned your first lab, etc).
 If you have a Tuesday section, make sure that you pick up a lab manual and notebook at the Physics Office (SA107) this week.
 Go to Meyer 121 for these labs.

-This course is a calculus-based introduction to the physics of solid bodies.
-Topics include motion in 1, 2, and 3 dimensions, forces, Newton's laws, energy, momentum, and rotational motion.
+This course is a calculus-based introduction to physics.
+Topics include motion in 1, 2, and 3 dimensions, forces, Newton's laws, energy, momentum, rotational motion, oscillations, and thermodynamics.
 A tentative calendar of topics is outlined below .